ajschumacher/so_tense_very_flow_wow/index.md

 TensorBoard runs as a local web app, on port 6006. ("6006" is "goog" upside-down.)
-If you go to [localhost:6006/#graphs][] you should see a diagram of the graph you created in TensorFlow.
-It should look something like this:
+If you go to [localhost:6006/#graphs][] you should see a diagram of the graph you created in TensorFlow, which looks something like this:

 [localhost:6006/#graphs]: http://localhost:6006/#graphs